 - Algorithms used in this type of OS are extremely complex.

 - It supports running limited tasks at a specific point in time.

 - Low-priority tasks need to wait for a long time.

 Example of Real-Time OS: Robots and Medical Imaging Systems.

 4. Multiprogramming Operating System

-Though the computer cannot execute all the programs at once because of switching between the jobs, it seems that it does.
+Though the computer cannot execute all the programs simultaneously because of switching between the jobs, it seems it does.
 It stores all the jobs in the main memory and spontaneously works on each.
-The speed is so fast that it feels as if the computer is executing all the jobs at once.
+The speed is so fast that it feels like the computer executes all the jobs simultaneously.

-In a Multiprogramming OS, the CPU switches the processing from one job to another so fast it could process each job.
+In a Multiprogramming OS, the CPU switches the processing from one job to another so fast it can process each job.
 This operating system is an ideal approach to resource management with maximum resource utilization.

 5. Time-sharing Operating System

 The time-sharing OS is an extension of the multiprogramming OS, also known as a multitasking OS.
 In a time-sharing OS, the system can handle multiple jobs simultaneously, and here, multiple users share the processing time.
 This type of OS allocates resources to multiple processes in a time slot.
 The primary objective is to boost the interactive reaction time.